A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees

-Meaning \THM{kernel size} can also be adjusted to incorporate rooted agreement forests and provide a very similar result. \begin{Theorem} Let $\T$ be a set of rooted \leo{binary} phylogenetic trees on $X$ as input for the \rMAF\ problem.
-After applying the common subtree and chain reduction rules to the point of exhaustion, every tree in $\T$ has at most $\rks$ taxa. \end{Theorem}
+This means that \THM{kernel size} can also be adjusted to incorporate rooted agreement forests and provide a very similar result. \begin{Theorem} Let $\T$ be a set of~$t$ rooted \leo{binary} phylogenetic trees on $X$.
+If there exists a rooted agreement forest for~$\T$ of size at most~$k_r$ and neither the subtree nor chain reduction is applicable, then every tree in $\T$ has at most \stevenlater{$\rks$} taxa, with $\rrvalue$. \end{Theorem}